TeamYowie/MeetUps/README.md

 **A teamwork project developed by team "Yowie" for the JavaScript Applications course of the Telerik Academy Season 8(2016-2017).**

 ## Project Description
- **The project is an online dating website where you can create your own user profile, browse through all profiles and connect to a live chat room.**
+ **The project is an online dating website where you can create your own user profile, browse through all profiles, connect to a live chat room and post feedback.**

 ## Project requirements
 https://github.com/TelerikAcademy/JavaScript-Applications/blob/master/Teamwork/README.md

 ## Project Demo